IronRiders/Constitution/Club Constitution.md

   * Appoint safety lead
 * Software lead
   * Manage development and testing of software components of robot control systems
-  * Work with SOftware Members, Strategy Lead, and Strategy members to develop an auto Strategy for the season.
+  * Work with Software Members, Strategy Lead, and Strategy members to develop an auto Strategy for the season.
   * Lead the software department by teaching curriculum, working to recruit and retain members, attending leads meetings, Organize
   * Help Drivers understand and use robot control software.
   * As an owner of the Iron Riders github, take responsibility for the upkeep of repositories and teams.